-MAA invites members and prospective members to our programs held in the classroom area at the New Masters Art Gallery located in the Artists & Makers Studios facilities, 12276 Wilkins Avenue, Rockville MD 20852 (previously the Washington ArtWorks location) the second Wednesday during October, November, January, March, April, and May.
+MAA invites members and prospective members to our programs held in The Compass Atelier classroom located in the Artists & Makers Studios 2 facilities, 12276 Wilkins Avenue, Rockville MD 20852 the second Wednesday during October, November, January, March, April, and May.
 There is a “social time” from 6:30 – 7:00 pm, then the program starts promptly at 7:00 pm.
 The meetings usually end around 8:30 pm.

 Program speakers are artists, instructors, or others knowledgeable in related areas like marketing and selling.
 We may have a lecture, a demonstration of materials or techniques, or a peer-critique of members’ works.